 Website and availability of Company reports filed with the SEC.
 Valhi files reports, proxy and information statements and other information with the SEC.
 Valhi maintains a website on the internet at www.valhi.net.
 Copies of this Annual Report on Form 10-K for the year ended December 31, 2004, copies of the Company's Quarterly Reports on Form 10-Q for 2004 and 2005 and any Current Reports on Form 8-K for 2004 and 2005, and amendments thereto, are or will be available free of charge at such website as soon as reasonably practical after they have been filed with the SEC.
-Additional information regarding the Company, including the Company's Audit Committee charter, the Company's Code of Business Conduct and Ethics and the Company's Corporate Governance Guidelines, may also be found at this website.
+Additional information regarding the Company, including the Company's Corporate Governance Guidelines, may also be found at this website.
 Information contained on the Company's website is not part of this Annual Report.
 The Company will also provide to anyone without charge copies of such documents upon written request to the Company.
 Such requests should be directed to the attention of the Corporate Secretary at the Company's address on the cover page of this Form 10-K.